 - 4.11 Guidance on mobile phones and social networking sites

-- 4.12 BSAC Club Safeguarding Policy statement
+- 4.12 BSAC Club Safeguarding policy statement

-- 4.13 The BSAC Child Safeguarding referral form
+- 4.13 BSAC Child Safeguarding referral form

 - 4.14 Information sheet for a club

-- 4.15 BSAC Equality and diversity Policy
+- 4.15 BSAC Equality, diversity and inclusion policy

 We hope our policy will help implement good practice.
 It complies with current legislation.
 Following the guidance should not be onerous and much of what has been included in the policy should be a common-sense approach.